EliotKhachi/publicZk/202308020416/README.md

 Then who are we?
 Who am I?

-I choose identify as pure awareness and the spirit of transformation.
+I choose to identify as pure awareness and the spirit of transformation.
 I have the power to become whoever I want.

 ## References
 *The Power of Now* by Eckhart Tolle